deranjer/goTorrent/README.md

  - [X] Global Rate Limiting for Upload/Download Speed

  - [X] Add torrents from watch folder (cron job every 5 minutes)

+ - [X] Authentication from client to server (done via JWT, will add functionality for 3rd party clients later)

+ - [X] Reverse Proxy Support with SSL upgrade added (with provided config for nginx)

+ - [X] Mostly generated client config from toml.config on first run

  - [ ] Unit testing completed for a large portion of the package